Ship live translations

 2500 |

-Buffer VAD commits (ms) before translating—merges short pauses into single translation. |
+Buffer VAD commits for this duration (ms) before translating — merges short speech fragments. |

 stability_timeout_ms |

-3500 |
+2000 |

-Wait time for stable partial text (ms) before triggering translation if VAD doesn't fire. |
+Wait for partial text to remain unchanged for this duration (ms) before triggering translation via stability timer. |

 tts_segment_pause_ms |

-Pause between TTS audio segments (ms)—frontend uses this for playback timing. |
+Pause between TTS audio segments (ms) — sent to frontend for playback spacing. |

 Tuning Guide

-- Faster response: Reduce
+- Faster response: Lower

-- Fewer false positives: Increase
+- Fewer fragments: Increase

 API Endpoints